BairArt

 dreams (are for the living) - MOEMOEA (no te feia ora)

-I was inspired by Gaugin’s painting “Manau Tupapau- Spirits of the dead watching”, a painting that has fascinated me since my youth, hence the Tahitian name.
-The spirits of death in the original painting have here been replaced with a cardinal bird, a symbol of loving angels being near..
+I was inspired by Gauguin’s painting Manaò Tupapaú (Spirits of the dead watching, a painting that has fascinated me since my youth, hence the Tahitian title.
+The spirits of death in the original work have here been replaced with a cardinal bird, symbolizing the precense of loving angels.

 Acrylics 100 x 100 cm